mark-watson/Racket-AI-book/manuscript/llm.md

 On the other hand, Anthropic is a newer entrant in the field but with a strong emphasis on building models that are not only powerful but also understandable and steerable.
 The Anthropic API serves as a portal to access their language models.
 While the detailed offerings and capabilities might evolve, the core ethos of Anthropic is to provide models that developers can interact with in a more intuitive and controlled manner.
 This aligns with a growing desire within the AI community for models that are not black boxes, but instead, offer a level of interpretability and control that makes them safer and more reliable to use in different contexts.
 We will use the Anthropic completion API.

 What if you want the total control of running open LLMs on your own computers?
 The company [Hugging Face](https://huggingface.co) maintains a huge repository of pre-trained models.
 Some of these models are licensed for research only but many are licensed (e.g., using Apache 2) for any commercial use.
-Many of the Hugging Face models are derived from Meta and other companys.
+Many of the Hugging Face models are derived from Meta and other companies.
 We will use the [llama.cpp server](https://github.com/ggerganov/llama.cpp/tree/master) at the end of this chapter to run our own LLM on a laptop and access it via Racket code.

 Lastly, this chapter will delve into practical examples showing the synergy between systems developed in Racket and the LLMs.
 Whether it’s automating creative writing, conducting semantic analysis, or building intelligent chatbots, the fusion of Racket with OpenAI, Anthropic, and Hugging Face's LLMs provides many opportunities for you, dear reader, to write innovative software that utilizes the power of LLMs.